godber/EmbeddingBuddy/README.md

 EmbeddingBuddy provides an intuitive web interface for analyzing high-dimensional embedding vectors by applying various dimensionality reduction algorithms and visualizing the results in interactive 2D and 3D plots.
-The application supports dual dataset visualization, allowing you to compare documents and prompts to understand how queries relate to your content.
+The application features a clean, modular architecture that makes it easy to test, maintain, and extend with new features.
+It supports dual dataset visualization, allowing you to compare documents and prompts to understand how queries relate to your content.

 ## Features